nspyre-org/nspyre/docs/source/getting_started.rst

 The Data Server
 ===============

-The data server hosts experimental data.
+The :ref:`data server <data_server>` hosts experimental data.
 It has a collection of data sets, each of which contains a "source" and one or more "sinks".
 The "source" provides data to a data set and the "sinks" collect data from the data set.